Besides working on his various movie projects, he also works as a professor for directing at the Vienna Film Academy.

 Twice winner of the Palme d'Or at the Cannes Film Festival for The White Ribbon (2009) and Amour (2012).
 The other directors to have won the Palme twice are Bille August, Jean-Pierre Dardenne & Luc Dardenne, Alf Sjöberg, Shôhei Imamura, Emir Kusturica, Francis Ford Coppola and Ken Loach.

-After the death of Michael's mother, his stepfather Alexander Steinbrecher married the set designer Elisabeth Urbancic, who happens to be the mother of actor Christoph Waltz.
+After the death of Michael's mother, his stepfather Alexander Steinbrecher married Elisabeth Urbancic, the set designer of Slovenian origin, who happens to be the mother of actor Christoph Waltz.

 Enjoys watching Italian westerns (aka spaghetti westerns).

 Directed his first feature film when he was 46 years old.

 As of 2012, has had 6 films in the official competition of the Cannes Film Festival.